 I’ve had the pleasure of completing my summer internship with Caledon Virtual in the social media department.
 Having spent months during my spring semester searching for the perfect company, writing cover letters, and perfecting my resume, I felt a wave of relief come over me once I finally had set plans…but I had no idea what to expect.

-Spending my days working at a digital marketing agency gave me a huge glimpse into the workforce, something I could have never gotten inside a classroom.
+Spending my days working at a digital marketing agency gave me a huge glimpse into the work force, something I could have never gotten inside a classroom.
 Through my summer internship, I’ve not only learned an immense amount about social media marketing and digital strategy, but a lot about working in general, and about myself.
-Below are the 10 “life lessons” I’ve learned during my summer internship.
+Below are the 10 “life lessons” I’ve learned during my tome at my summer internship.

 1. Confidence is Crucial